SPECIFIC CALL FOR RESEARCH GRANT APPLICATIONS

 - References (no more than 15 in total)

-- CVs for all principal investigators (including a clear statement of track record in this area and details of the most recent 10 publications)
+- Abridged CVs for all principal investigators (maximum 2x A4 pages, including a clear statement of track record in this area and details of recent publications)

-- A signed copy of the BSAC Terms and Conditions form (applicants are advised to read all Terms and Conditions before making an application)
+- A signed copy of The BSAC Terms and Conditions form (before making an application applicants are advised to read all Terms and Conditions and Standard Operating Procedures found at: BSAC T&Cs/SOPS)

 Reports should include the following information based on your project: